 Testing for Reversed Wiring on a Two-Slot Polarized Receptacle

-Place the red test lead into the long slot and the black lead on the center screw of the cover plate.
+Place one probe of the tester into the long (neutral) slot and the black lead on the center screw of the cover plate.
 If the tester lights, you have established that the receptacle is wired incorrectly.
 The hot and neutral wires are reversed and should be switched to make a correct connection.
 This will normally be a matter of switching the screw terminal connections on the receptacle.

 04 of 09